Barrier States Theory for Safety-Critical Multi-Objective Control: Barrier States

 Hence, for any initial condition $x(0) \in \mathcal{A}_{\text{safe}}$, the trajectories $\bar{x}(t)$, $t\geq 0$, are bounded and converge to zero implying that $z(t)$ is bounded and converges to zero as well.
 Thus, by \autoref{lemma: boundedness of z means boundedness of beta}, $\beta(x)$ is bounded, guaranteeing the safety of $u=K(\bar{x})$ and the forward invariance of $\mathcal{S}$ with respect to the safety critical system \eqref{eq: control system dynamics} by \autoref{prop: boundedness of beta}. \end{proof}

-A motivation behind the development of barrier states embedding is integrating safety with other control objectives without \textit{direct relaxation} of any of the objectives.
-In essence, the safety control is coupled with the performance objectives, e.g. stability, to achieve the different objectives simultaneously, given that a solution exists to the original problem.
-Indeed, when set with a control Lyapunov functions approach, our method exhibits similar elements of the control Lyapunov barrier functions proposed in \cite{tee2009barrier_Lyap_automatica,romdlony2014uniting,romdlony2016stabilization} which we leave to investigate in a future work.
-It is worth noting, however, that the Lyapunov function of the safety embedded system, which is then a Lyapunov barrier function for the original system may not be a simple summation of the two functions as in the aforementioned work.
+A key motivation for the barrier-state embedding framework is to integrate safety with performance objectives, e.g. stabilization, without explicitly relaxing either.
+When combined with a CLF, the resulting controller may resemble CLBF methods \cite{tee2009barrier_Lyap_automatica,romdlony2014uniting,romdlony2016stabilization}, a connection we leave for future study.
+For instance, our illustrative example at the end of this section uses a simple quadratic Lyapunov function on the embedded state, which resembles a CLBF.
+However, this arises naturally from the augmented dynamics and is not a direct combination of separate CLF and CBF terms.
+In general, a CLBF for the original constrained system or a CLF for the safety embedded system may be far more complex and not quadratic in the states.

-\begin{remark}[Relative Degree] It is crucial to note that the developed method is applicable to general nonlinear systems as described by \eqref{eq: control system dynamics} and is \textit{generally} agnostic to the relative degree of the safety function $h$, or equivalently of the barrier function, with respect to the system’s output.
-Specifically, the theory presented, particularly as outlined in \autoref{theorem: embedded system has a solution if and only if original system has one}, provides necessary and sufficient conditions for the problem irrespective of the relative degree of the barrier function.
-Consequently, a control law for the safety embedded system described in \eqref{eq: safety embedded system} can be designed even when the relative degree is not well-defined—whether it is high or the barrier exhibits a mixed relative degree, as illustrated in the subsequent sections on control synthesis and implementation examples.
-However, it is important to note that alternative control design methods, such as Lyapunov-based control or output feedback linearization techniques, may require knowledge of the relative degree. \end{remark}
+\begin{remark}[Relative Degree] The proposed methodology is largely agnostic to the relative degree associated with the safety function $h(x)$.
+As shown in \autoref{theorem: embedded system has a solution if and only if original system has one}, the theoretical guarantees hold regardless of relative degree.
+Thus, a control law for the safety embedded system \eqref{eq: safety embedded system} can be designed even when the relative degree is undefined, high, or mixed, as demonstrated in later examples.
+That said, some controller designs, such as Lyapunov-based or output feedback linearization, may still require knowledge of a well defined relative degree.